gulpjs/vinyl-fs/README.md

   - read - `true` or `false` if you want the file to be read or not.
 Useful for stuff like `rm`ing files.
     - Default value is `true`
     - `false` will disable writing the file to disk via `.dest()`
-  - stripBOM - `true` or `false` if you want UTF-8 BOM stripped from files as they are read.
-    - Default value is `true`
   - since - `Date` or `number` if you only want files that have been modified since the time specified.
   - passthrough - `true` or `false` if you want a duplex stream which passes items through and emits globbed files.
     - Default is `false`.